AaliIlyas/Theta-project-full/README.md

 * `dotnet ef migrations add retail-db`
 * `dotnet ef database update`
 * Open the sln file and run it.
 You are able to interact with the API using the "swagger" UI that will open in the browser.

+It is necessary for the api to run on "https://localhost:5001" as the frontend fetch requests use that path.
+So make sure it is not using IIS Express but rather "Theta" when you start it.

 For the react app
 * navigate to the react-app folder